ThrillStays

 Postojna Cave and Škocjan Caves

 Postojna Cave (Postojnska jama): The most visited tourist attraction in Slovenia — 5 km of cave accessible by electric train, with stalactite chambers the size of cathedrals and a colony of the extraordinary Proteus anguinus (olm) — a blind cave salamander found nowhere else on Earth.
-The visitor experience is genuinely impressive despite the scale.
-Entry: €24.80 adult.
-The adjacent Predjama Castle — a medieval fortress built inside a cave mouth — adds another extraordinary sight to the visit.
+The visitor experience is genuinely impressive despite its scale.
+Entry: 24.80 EUR adult.
+The adjacent Predjama Castle — a medieval fortress built inside a cave mouth — adds another extraordinary sight.

 Škocjan Caves (UNESCO World Heritage Site): Smaller visitor numbers, dramatically larger caves.
 The Škocjan system contains the largest underground canyon in Europe — the Silent Cave, where the Reka River disappears underground, is vast enough that the sound of the river disappears into the chamber’s volume.
-The guided walk through the canyon (1.5 hours) is more physically demanding than Postojna (steep stairs, dramatic lighting) and more spectacular.
-Entry: €24 adult.
+The guided walk (1.5 hours) is more physically demanding than Postojna and more spectacular.
+Entry: 24 EUR adult.
 Book in advance — tour groups are strictly limited in size.

 Cycling in Slovenia